Hủ Tiếu Nam Vang Recipe

 • Cooking oil: For stir-frying the meat and blanching the noodles.

-Step 1: Clean The Ingredients
+Step 1: Clean the Ingredients

 Rinse the squid, pork bones, shoulder blade, liver, heart, and vegetables thoroughly.

-Rise the noodles quickly and leave them to dry.
+Rinse the noodles quickly and leave them to dry.

 Clean The Ingredients

-Step 2: Prepare The Ingredients
+Step 2: Prepare the Ingredients

 Mince the shallots and garlic, keeping them separated.
 Divide the minced shallots into 2 even portions.